Blood Preparation Market Size and Share

 Blood Preparation Market Analysis by Mordor Intelligence

-The blood preparation market was valued at USD 56.55 billion in 2025 and is forecast to reach USD 76.50 billion by 2030, registering a 6.23% CAGR during the period.
+The blood preparation market size was valued at USD 56.55 billion in 2025 and is forecast to reach USD 76.50 billion by 2030, registering a 6.23% CAGR during the period.
 This trajectory is supported by the growing adoption of automated component separation, the spread of pathogen-reduction platforms, and steady growth in surgical volumes that elevate transfusion demand.
 Parallel expansion in plasma-derived therapeutics, especially immunoglobulins, underscores a move toward precision medicine and chronic-disease management.
 Consolidation among plasma fractionators is lowering cost per liter and improving supply resilience, while new anticoagulant classes such as factor XI inhibitors are widening clinical use cases.
 Across regions, robust regulatory frameworks in North America and capacity build-outs in Asia-Pacific create a balanced demand–supply dynamic that sustains long-term growth for the blood preparation market.

 Key Report Takeaways